phxdfw/DRLND-Continuous-Control/report.md

 ```

 ### Plot of Results
 The plot below shows the mean score of 20 agents during each episode.

-The averaged score from episode 18 to 118 is above 30.0.
+The averaged score between episode 18 and 118 is above 30.
+So it took me 118 episodes in total, to be able to watch an average reward (over 100 episodes, and over all 20 agents) of at least +30.

 <img src="download.png" width="700" height="400" />